How much does it really cost to translate my website?

-Currently, 47% of the Internet is non-English speaking, and that number is growing.
-If you’re hoping to expand into new markets, or, do business in countries where they speak more than one language, website translation is a given.
+Currently, 41.2% of the Internet uses languages other than English, and that number is growing.
+If you’re hoping to expand into new markets, or, do business in countries where they speak more than one language, website translation will help you do just that.

-For many, the task of website translation doesn’t exactly sound like the easiest of projects, and on top of that, the cost can be pretty expensive depending on the method you choose.
+For many, the task of website translation doesn’t exactly sound like the easiest—or cheapest—of projects.
+And on top of that, the cost can be pretty expensive depending on the method you choose.

 However, there are numerous options available depending on your budget, speed to market, and technical ability.
-To understand the varying costs associated with translating a website it’s important to explain the most common methods.
+Once you understand the different costs involved, you’ll be able to maximize your website’s reach by making it accessible in numerous languages.

-So, in this article, we’ll take look at several different website translation methods and give you an answer to the burning question “How much does it really cost to translate my website?”
+So, in this article, we’ll take a look at several different website translation methods and give you an answer to the burning question, “How much does it really cost to translate my website?”

 If you’re looking to translate your website, the first step in understanding the cost implications is to look at the translation process.